 A word of warning - although Greece follows the same smoking regulations as the rest of the EU they take a pretty...liberal approach to them.
 Essentially if you aren't a smoker and you don't want to marinate in cigarette smoke I do encourage you to sit outside (weather permitting of course).

 This was definitely our favourite restaurant in Athens - the portions were hearty and so insanely delicious - and to top it off - crazy affordable.
 They also have a fantastic drinks range - I recommend Mythos beer or sangria.
 I think my favourite thing about Efcharis was the atmosphere.
-Like most Athenian restaurants they had a spruiker out the front encouraging people to come in - and we really enjoyed watching him work his magic both times we went there.
+Like most Athenian restaurants they had a spruiker out the front encouraging people to come in - and we really enjoyed watching him work his magic.

-They also had live music playing - and this is where my favourite Greek story comes from.
-On our last night in Greece we went there and sat inside.
+They also had live music playing, on our last night in Greece we went there and sat inside.
 Traditional Greek music was playing and the table behind us, bolstered by liquid courage, got up and started to dance.
 In the restaurant.
 During peak service.
-It was pretty much one of the coolest things that has ever happened to me - and it really captures in my head the verve and vibrancy that we experienced in Greece.
+It was one of the coolest things that has ever happened to me - and it really captures in my head the verve and vibrancy that we experienced in Greece.

 Where to stay